drkarim/Liver-Diseases-India/README.md

 ## Attribute Information:

-- Age Age of the patient
+- Age of the patient
-- Gender Gender of the patient
+- Gender of the patient
 - TB Total Bilirubin
 - DB Direct Bilirubin
 - Alkphos Alkaline Phosphotase